Undergraduate Program

 Any ENG 400 level literature course in which the student writes a substantial research paper; ENG 490 is optimized for the Capstone experience but all 400 level literature courses can fulfill the requirement by arrangement with the instructor.

-MINORS IN ENGLISH, PROFESSIONAL WRITING, AND CREATIVE WRITING
+MINORS IN ENGLISH, TECHNICAL AND PROFESSIONAL COMMUNICATION, AND CREATIVE WRITING

 Students can minor in English, Professional Writing, or Creative Writing.
 18 credits of work in English are required for each minor.